digambargurav1989/sacred-sanskar/README.txt

-Merged corrected site - assets in /assets.
-Replace placeholder files with real assets.
+SacredSanskar Complete site (Marathi).
+Replace assets/fonts/Samarkan-Regular.woff2 with your font if available.
+Deploy on GitHub Pages or Netlify by uploading the contents of this folder.